-Pocomail is considered as one of the most dependable email client designed specifically for Microsoft Windows OS.
-It has its own inbuilt scripting features that we call “PocoScript”.
+Pocomail is one of the popular email client with a design compatible with Microsoft Windows OS.
+It has its inbuilt scripting features that we call “PocoScript”.
 Moreover, it can be a connector between Pocomail and external applications such as PGP encryption and FTP processing.
 It helps in securing the network and protecting the email messages from hackers.
-On installing the Pocomail client and successfully synchronizing it with the Gmail account, one can notice all the data gets saved in the Mail folder present in the folder update.
+On installing the Pocomail client and successfully synchronizing it with the Gmail account, one can notice all the data gets saved in the “Mail” folder, which is present in the folder update.

-The path location for locating the messages is given below
+The default path location for locating the messages is there below:

-All the messages in the Pocomail get saved in an MBX file format.
+All the messages in the Pocomail is there in an MBX file format.

 Manipulation of Data on Pocomail Email Client

-When a Pocomail email client installed on the user’s machine is synchronized with Gmail account presented in the Gmail server then there is a possibility to spoof the IP address of the email data.
-The attacker is able to access the Gmail server by synchronizing through Pocomail email client and is able to forge and embed messages.
+Pocomail email client installed on the user’s machine needs to be synchronized with Gmail account working on the Gmail server.
+There is a possibility to spoof the IP address of the email data by the remote attacker.
+An attacker can access the Gmail server by synchronizing through Pocomail email client and can forge the data easily.

-An attacker can employ spam messages to instigate an attack on the Pocomail email account.
-By delivering many, bulk spam messages to the Pocomail account, they can exhaust the user’s quota of sending or receiving email messages.
-Thus, indirectly affecting the Gmail account located on the server.
+An attacker can take spam messages to instigate an attack on the Pocomail email account.
+By delivering bulk spam messages to one’s Pocomail account, they can exhaust the user’s quota of sending or receiving email messages.
+Thus, it indirectly affects the Gmail account located on the server.
 Generally, such attacks constitute a type of cyber-attack which is known as Denial–of–Service attacks.

-In case of Denial-of-Service attack, the hacker makes an attempt to resist or stop user’s approach to their own data.
-It usually targets the user’s system and its related network connection, or the websites which the Pocomail user is trying to browse.
-In doing so, it prevents the user from accessing web pages, online accounts, or email messages.
+In the case of Denial-of-Service attack, the hacker makes an attempt to resist or stop user’s approach to their own data.
+It usually targets the user’s system and its network connection, or the websites which a Pocomail user is trying to browse.
+By doing so, they prevent users from accessing web pages, online accounts, or email messages.

-The most predictable pattern of DoS attack happens when a hacker floods a network with data.
+The most predictable pattern of the DoS attack happens when a hacker floods a network with data.
 In such a case, when a user enters an URL to view a specific website from the browser, it will send a response to that particular site’s system server.
-The server has the capability to forward only a limited number of requests at one time.
+The server can process only a limited number of requests at one time.
 Therefore, when the hacker strains the server with repeated requests at a time, the server is not able to process requests.
-This is when the user is unable to access the site.
+Then, it makes the user unable to access the site.

-Forensic Implications Related To Network Intrusions in Pocomail
+Pocomail Email Forensic Implications Related To Network Intrusions

-Whenever cases related to network intrusions are identified in Pocomail, the very first step is to identify the attacker and the type of attack initiated by a hacker to forge an email message.
-After finding out the pattern of attack, then a forensic investigator can adopt appropriate methods to obtain the domain name which helps them to identify the attacker.
+Whenever cases related to network intrusions are identified in Pocomail, the very first step is to identify the type of attack initiated by a hacker to forge email.
+After finding out the pattern of attack, forensic investigators can adopt appropriate methods to obtain the domain name which helps them to identify the attacker.

 Types of Attacks

-The hackers devise different techniques to conduct an attack by means of IP addresses.
-Some of which are discussed below:
+The hackers use different techniques to conduct attacks using IP addresses.
+Some of these are here below:

-- Spoofed IP Address: Some hackers make use of deceptive IP address.
-Generally spoofing becomes difficult to execute attacks which need connections to be set up.
-Therefore, it is used when there is no requirement to establish a connection
+Some hackers make use of deceptive IP addresses.
+Generally, spoofing becomes difficult to execute attacks that need connections to be set up.
+Therefore, attackers use it when there is no requirement to establish a connection.

-- IP Addresses Targeted from Many sources: Sometimes it can be noticed that the attacker uses many different source IP addresses.
-Such as in case of DDoS attacks which depends on a number of machines that has been taken over for executing an integrated attack.
+Sometimes it is noticible that the attacker uses a different source of IP addresses.
+Such as in the case of DoS attacks, this depends on several machines that have been taken over for executing an integrated attack.

-- IP Trackback: The IP trackback approach includes the method of recognizing the origin of the attack packets.
-Some of the tracking approaches involve inquiring network routers about the traffic, which they forward, developing an effectual overlay network by employing mechanism related to logging for tracking selective flow of packet data and making out the path of the attacker by reformation, employing an IP packet initiated by routers in the course of attacking.
+The IP traceback approach includes the method to recognize the origin of attack packets.
+Some of the tracing approaches involve inquiring about network routers of traffic.
+They develop an effective overlay network by employing a logging mechanism to track the selective flow of data packets.
+It clears the attack path by reformation, employing an IP packet with initiation by routers in course of attack.

-These days internet attacks related to worms and viruses have become widespread in organizations.
-Often, the viruses or worms do not require any user connection to proliferate as they are self-propagating and self-sustaining blocks of generated code.
-Tracking the origin of such kind of worms has become important as a part of network forensic activity.
+These days internet attacks related to worms and viruses have become an inevitable threat among organizations.
+The viruses or worms don’t require any user connection to proliferate as they are self-propagating and self-sustaining blocks of generated code.
+Tracking the origin of such kinds of worms has become an important part of forensic activity.

 Here, the figure below shows a simple illustration of path traced between two nodes in a network.
-The node A is the source and node E is the destination.
-If we identify node E as the malignant stream of code is identified at node E, then node E looks for its table maintained for the incoming flow of data in order to identify the source of the vicious flow of data.
-Then Node E can employ a request protocol to figure out the source of the malignant bit stream.
-The details of data flow can be appropriately stored in network routers rather than the user’s system so as to eliminate the possibility of any alteration of data to end users.
+Node A is the source and node E is the destination.
+If we identify node E as the malignant stream of code, then node E looks for its table for the incoming flow of data to identify the source of the vicious flow of data.
+Then, node E can employ a request protocol to figure out the source of the malignant bitstream.
+The details of data flow can be appropriately stored in network routers rather than the user’s system to eliminate the possibility of any data alteration to end-users.

-The different approaches discussed above explicitly shows how the tampered messages in Pocomail could be dealt forensically.
-But often, investigator’s needs a solution which can help them to easily locate, view and analyze Pocomail messages with least efforts.
-One such third party tool that offers such kind of convenience to examine the emails forensically is MailXaminer.
+The different approaches above explicitly shows how to handle tampered messages in Pocomail forensically.
+But often, investigators need a solution that can help them to easily locate, view, and analyze Pocomail messages with the least efforts.
+One such third-party tool that offers such kind of convenience to examine the emails forensically is MailXaminer.
 This is the best way to conduct Pocomail Email Forensic investigations.
 It supports 80+ email clients and more than 20 email formats to view messages efficiently.